oracle-livelabs/adb/shared/adb-data-safe/adb-data-safe.md

     >**Note**: It is important that you refresh the **browser page**, not just click the refresh circular arrow icon in the SQL Worksheet, to see the new `HCMI` schema that was just created.

 7. Leave the **SQL | Oracle Database Actions** tab open because you return to it throughout this workshop.
-Return to the **Autonomous Database | Oracle Cloud Infrastructure** tab.
+Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** tab.

-## Task 4: Register Your Autonomous Database With Oracle Data Safe
+## Task 4: Register Your Autonomous AI Database With Oracle Data Safe

 To use a database with Oracle Data Safe, you first need to register it with Oracle Data Safe.
 A registered database is referred to as a _target database_ in Oracle Data Safe.

-After registering an Autonomous Database, you can grant and revoke roles from the Oracle Data Safe service account on your Autonomous Database to control which Oracle Data Safe features you can use with the database.
-You need to register your Autonomous Database before granting roles because registration unlocks the Oracle Data Safe pre-seeded service account on your target database.
+After registering an Autonomous AI Database, you can grant and revoke roles from the Oracle Data Safe service account on your Autonomous AI Database to control which Oracle Data Safe features you can use with the database.
+You need to register your Autonomous AI Database before granting roles because registration unlocks the Oracle Data Safe pre-seeded service account on your target database.
 Keep in mind that the roles for Autonomous Databases are different than those for non-Autonomous Databases.
 For non-Autonomous Databases, you can grant roles before or after registering your database.
-- For an **Oracle Autonomous Database Serverless**, which is what we are using in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).
+- For an **Oracle Autonomous AI Database Serverless**, which is what we are using in this workshop, all Oracle Data Safe roles are granted by default during registration, except for the Data Masking role (`DS$DATA_MASKING_ROLE`).

 **Assumption**: Your data values are most likely different than those shown in the screenshots.

-If you plan to use a database other than an Oracle Autonomous Database for this workshop, please follow the registration instructions specific for your database type in the _Administering Oracle Data Safe_ guide.
+If you plan to use a database other than an Oracle Autonomous AI Database for this workshop, please follow the registration instructions specific for your database type in the _Administering Oracle Data Safe_ guide.
 See the **Learn More** section at the bottom of this page.

-1. Return to the **Autonomous Database | Oracle Cloud Infrastructure** browser tab.
-You last left off on the **Autonomous Database details** page.
+1. Return to the **Autonomous AI Database | Oracle Cloud Infrastructure** browser tab.
+You last left off on the **Autonomous AI Database details** page.

     If you navigated away from this page.
 Click the **Navigation** menu, select **Oracle Database**, and then **Autonomous Data Warehouse**.
 Select your compartment (if needed), and then click the display name of your database, **`ADW_Finance_Mart`**.